CoFEH: LLM-driven Feature Engineering Empowered by Collaborative Bayesian Hyperparameter Optimization: Experiment

 \subsection{Main Results}

-We evaluate \sys and five baselines using XGBoost as the downstream ML model.
+We first evaluate \sys and five baselines using XGBoost as the downstream ML model.
 The results across both standalone FE and joint FE+HPO scenarios are presented in Table \ref{tab:main_results_no_std}.
 Several key observations emerge from the data: (i) \textbf{LLM-based FE vs. traditional FE}s: In the standalone FE scenario, traditional methods generally underperform compared to LLM-based approaches, with Mindware (4.52) and OpenFE (4.07) occupying the bottom average ranks.
 As discussed in Section \ref{sec:background_fe}, traditional frameworks are restricted to predefined, hardcoded operation sets and fixed, linear workflows. (ii) \textbf{Performance of LLM baselines}: Among LLM-based baselines, OCTree exhibits the weakest performance (Rank 3.93).
 This is primarily due to its linear reasoning structure, which lacks a backtracking mechanism.
 ELLM (3.54) and LFG (3.11) achieve better results by employing genetic optimization and Tree-of-Thought strategies, respectively. (iii) \textbf{Dominance of \sys in standalone FE}: \sys achieves a state-of-the-art Average Rank of 1.84, significantly outperforming the runner-up, LFG (3.11).
 A key strength lies in its ability to balance exploration and exploitation with a memory mechanism, as further validated by the ablation in Appendix~\ref{app:ee}.
 Moreover, unlike other LLM baselines that focus strictly on individual feature generation, \sys enables truly free pipelines.
-We provide a \textbf{case study} of the optimal FE pipelines discovered by each method in Appendix \ref{app:FE_pipeline_example}. (iv) \textbf{Sequential vs. joint optimization}: In the joint FE+HPO scenario, the relative performance of baselines shifts significantly.
+The \textit{airfoil} case study in Appendix~\ref{app:FE_pipeline_example} further illustrates the qualitative difference. \sys synthesizes physically meaningful features such as a Strouhal-like number $St=f\cdot c/U$, geometry terms $\sin a$, and their interaction, then composes them with Yeo-Johnson transformation, standardization, and SelectKBest.
+This yields a heterogeneous pipeline spanning transformation, generation, preprocessing, and selection, whereas LLM baselines mainly remain in feature generation and OpenFE expands the feature set through many arithmetic candidates. (iv) \textbf{Sequential vs. joint optimization}: In the joint FE+HPO scenario, the relative performance of baselines shifts significantly.
 Decoupled sequential baselines (OpenFE, OCTree, ELLM, and LFG) exhibit lower improvement compared to standalone FE—ranging from 3.84\% to 5.13\%—as they freeze the FE pipeline before HPO, often trapping the system in a sub-optimal state.
 In contrast, Mindware achieves a notable 6.27\% improvement by performing joint tuning over a unified search space.
 This holistic approach allows Mindware to overcome its poor FE performance (Rank 4.52), climbing to third place (Rank 3.46) in the end-to-end scenario. (v) \textbf{Superiority of \sys in joint tuning}: Through combining FE and HPO, \sys achieves a dominant improvement rate of 7.03\% over standalone FE, further widening its lead with an Average Rank of 1.75.
 This success stems from our interleaved tuning strategy and a conditioned mechanism that facilitates mutual feedback between FE and HPO.
 In summary, \sys not only establishes a new benchmark for FE but also achieves a powerful ``strong-strong'' synergy in joint tuning.
 Appendix~\ref{app:dataset_analysis} highlights \sys's robust scalability as dataset scale increases.
-We further provide a statistical significance analysis in Appendix \ref{app:stat_analysis} to validate the consistent superiority of \sys.
+We further provide a Friedman test with Nemenyi post-hoc analysis in Appendix \ref{app:stat_analysis} to validate the consistent superiority of \sys.